timmartin19/flask-schema/docs/installation.rst

 Stable release
 --------------

-To install flask-schema, run this command in your terminal:
+To install scheming-flask, run this command in your terminal:

 .. code-block:: console

-    $ pip install flask_schema
+    $ pip install scheming_flask

-This is the preferred method to install flask-schema, as it will always install the most recent stable release.
+This is the preferred method to install scheming-flask, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.